 It’s easy to get started learning this fun instrument.
 You can even teach yourself guitar without having to shell out for expensive lessons.
 Once you know how to hold your guitar and where to put your fingers, it’s time to learn some easy guitar songs.

 When learning guitar for pop and rock music, you’ll spend a lot of time learning chords.
-These are the basis of guitar songs and put simply, fewer chords makes an easier song.
+These are the basis of guitar songs and put simply, fewer chords make an easier guitar song to learn.
 With just three chords, you can already play some songs.
 Most pop and rock music is repetitive so you’ll be changing between the same chords over and over again.

 Aside from chords, a slow tempo can make a song easier to learn.
 Solfeg.io has a function where you can slow the song down using the minus button at the top of the player.
-This makes it so much easier to learn songs.
+This makes it so much easier to learn songs on guitar.

 You’ll find it easier to learn a song with a sing-along chorus, rather than an obscure song with nothing memorable.
 That’s why we’ve included lots of catchy tunes in this list.
 Spend thirty minutes learning one of these songs now and you’ll be singing it for the rest of the day!